lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Orchestrate_Containers_with_Kubernetes.md

-# Use Docker Containers for Compute
+# Orchestrate Containers with Kubernetes

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**